tsmoreland/springmvc-demo/Readme.md

-# Demo Spring MVC App
+# Demo Apps

-Just a simple playground web app to try experiment with

-## Requirements

-- tomcat 9.0.45 (or any 9.x, 10.x doesn't work and I've yet to figure out why)
+Just a collection of Spring Apps, typically REST services using Spring Data mostly to play around with those two